Skip to Main Content

 A research and event guide on the U.S. Constitution and ESU Constitution Day commemoration.

 Commemorate Constitution Day at ESU's Kemp Library.
-Pick up a free pocket U.S. Constitution, enjoy a mini-cupcake, browse a new library book display, and enter the library swag giveaway, which includes a Kemp Library sweatshirt and hat.
+Pick up a free pocket U.S. Constitution any time this week at the library (while supplies last).
+Come to the Kemp Library table in the lobby on the main floor to get your copy of the U.S. Constitution and pick up Kemp Library pens, bookmarks, and book-themed stickers!
 Co-sponsored by Kemp Library and ESU's chapter of the American Democracy Project.

 American Democracy Project's logo with an image of the Constitution in the background.